2024-2025 Jerome Early Career Printmakers Residency

 Please join Highpoint in warmly welcoming the 2025 McKnight Printmaking Fellows Stephanie Hunder and Jade Hoyer!

 Stephanie and Jade were selected as the 2025 McKnight Printmaking Fellows following a scrupulous review process that included in-person studio visits with panelists Chitra Ganesh and Katrina Andry.
 The fellowship is made possible by the generous support of the McKnight Foundation.
 It begins in February and runs a full year through January of 2026.
-On February 6, 2026, an exhbition of work created by Jade and Stephanie will open in Highpoint’s galleries - save the date!
+On February 6, 2026, an exhibition of work created by Jade and Stephanie will open in Highpoint’s galleries - save the date!

 Stephanie said this about the Fellowship opportunity: “I’m looking forward to accessing Highpoint’s great facilities, feedback from studio visits, and working alongside other accomplished artists in the co-op.